OfficeForProductSafetyAndStandards/cosmetic-product-notifications/README.md

 ## Getting Setup

 This project includes a [git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules), so when running `git clone` you need to add the `--recurse-submodules` option.
+If you have already pulled, you can run `git submodule init` and then `git submodule update --recursive` instead.
+You might also need to run `git submodule update --recursive` if the submodule is updated because of a pull.

 Install Docker: https://docs.docker.com/install/.